You’re not alone if you’re juggling credit card balances but dreaming of a new home. Many buyers wonder if debt will block their mortgage approval.

 Talk to a financial expert

 When you decide that you’re ready to think seriously about buying a home, your first step should be to talk to a financial expert.
-They can do the math for you and, if you aren’t in a position to buy a home right now, they will be able to give recommendations of things that you can do to improve your financial standing.
+They can do the math for you and, if you aren’t in a position to buy a home right now, they can give recommendations on things you can do to improve your financial standing.

 Make your payments on time

-In the meantime, it’s also helpful to make all of your debt payments on time.
-Payment history is the biggest factor in determining your credit score.
+In the meantime, making all of your debt payments on time is also helpful.
+Payment history is the most significant factor in determining your credit score.
 The Experian article referenced above indicates that payment history accounts for 35% of your overall score.
-With that said, the more payments you make on time, the better your payment history will appear.
+That said, the more payments you make on time, the better your payment history will appear.

 Pay above the minimum payment

-While you have to at least make your minimum payment to stay current with your card, it’s generally a better idea to pay as far above the minimum payment as possible.
+While you have to make at least your minimum payment to stay current with your card, paying as far above the minimum payment is generally a better idea.
 This is because paying down your debts will ultimately improve your credit score and debt-to-income ratio, making it easier for you to get approved for a loan.

 Avoid adding to your existing balances

-Lastly, if you can, it’s important to avoid adding to your existing debt.
+Lastly, it’s important to avoid adding to your existing debt.
 Creating more debt will only undo the hard work you’re doing of paying down your balances.
-With that in mind, make a conscious effort to take a look at your spending habits and to change the behaviors that led to you taking on credit card debt in the first place.
+With that in mind, make a conscious effort to examine your spending habits and change the behaviors that led to you taking on credit card debt in the first place.

 The bottom line